alexei-matveev/bgy3d/doc/README.txt

 1.608  $\times$ 10^-40^ F  m for  $\alpha$,the average  induced dipole moment  in  the SPC  model  corresponds  to  3.74 kJ/mol  polarization energy."
 FIXME: Hm, this is not even close to 3 kcals that we get.

+f) The two E~c~ values, both in kcals, correspond to the electrostatic energy  and include  the factor  1/2.
+One  is obtained  by integrating "solvent   electrostatic  field   with  diffuse   charge   density  of solute".
+The  other is computed by QM  code by forming a  trace of the density matrix with the matrix representatio of the potential.